lambdaclass/riak_core_tutorial/README.md

 #### Vnode implementation
 If you check our vnode implementation, you'll notice half of the callbacks deal with handoff.
-Let's go over their implementation, in the same order as they are called during this process.
+Let's go over their implementation, in the same order as they are called.

-TODO explain each step
-TODO make sure to cover everything mentioned in the code comments
+First, we need to include the `riak_core_vnode` header file, because we will refer to a macro defined there:

 ``` erlang
 -include_lib("riak_core/include/riak_core_vnode.hrl").
 ```

+`handoff_starting` is called on the sending vnode before the handoff begins.
+If the function returns true, the handoff will proceed through the normal path.
+If it returns false, the handoff will be cancelled.
+We don't need any special action here, so we just log and move forward:

 ``` erlang
 handoff_starting(_TargetNode, State) ->